eoinhurrell/erinite/erinite-client/README.md

 # erinite-client

-An OM project designed to ... well, that part is up to you.

-## Usage

-FIXME
+Client-side of the Erinite project

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Actionable Insight Software Ltd

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.